How to Remove Mobile Devices from Your Microsoft Account on Windows 11

 How do I unlink my Microsoft account from other devices?

 Sign in with your Microsoft account at account.microsoft.com/devices/content.
-Find the device you want to remove and select Unlink.
-Review your device details and select Unlink.
+Find the device targeted for removal and select Unlink.
+Review the device details and confirm the unlinking action.

 Can I uninstall Microsoft mobile devices?